aspose-cells/Aspose.Cells-Doc-md/english/net/getting-started/aspose-cells-or-other-solutions/why-not-vsto/missing-features-in-vsto/import-and-export-worksheet/export-data-from-document/columns-containing-strongly-typed-data/_index.md

 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"
 ---

 We know that a spreadsheet stores data as a sequence of rows and columns.
-If all values in the columns of a worksheet are strongly typed (that means all values in a column must have the same data type) then we can export the worksheet content by calling the **ExportDataTable** method of the Cells class. **ExportDataTable** method takes the following parameters to export worksheet data as **DataTable** object: **Row Number** , represents the row number of the first cell from where the data will be exported
+If all values in the columns of a worksheet are strongly typed (which means all values in a column must have the same data type), then we can export the worksheet content by calling the **ExportDataTable** method of the Cells class.
+The **ExportDataTable** method takes the following parameters to export worksheet data as a **DataTable** object:

+- **Row Number**, represents the row number of the first cell from where the data will be exported
-- **Column Number** , represents the column number of the first cell from where the data will be exported
+- **Column Number**, represents the column number of the first cell from where the data will be exported
-- **Number of Rows** , represents the number of rows to export
+- **Number of Rows**, represents the number of rows to export
-- **Number of Columns** , represents the number of columns to export
+- **Number of Columns**, represents the number of columns to export
-- **Export Column Names** , a boolean proeprty that indicates whether the data in the first row of the worksheet should be exported as column names of the DataTable or not
+- **Export Column Names**, a boolean property that indicates whether the data in the first row of the worksheet should be exported as column names of the DataTable or not

 {{< highlight csharp >}}

- //Creating a file stream containing the Excel file to be opened

-FileStream fstream = new FileStream(FOD_OpenFile.FileName, FileMode.Open);
+ // Creating a file stream containing the Excel file to be opened FileStream fstream = new FileStream(FOD_OpenFile.FileName, FileMode.Open);

-//Instantiating a Workbook object
+// Instantiating a Workbook object

-//Opening the Excel file through the file stream

-Workbook workbook = new Workbook(fstream);
+// Opening the Excel file through the file stream Workbook workbook = new Workbook(fstream);

-//Accessing the first worksheet in the Excel file

-Worksheet worksheet = workbook.Worksheets[0];
+// Accessing the first worksheet in the Excel file Worksheet worksheet = workbook.Worksheets[0];

-//Exporting the contents of 2 rows and 2 columns starting from 1st cell to DataTable

-DataTable dataTable = worksheet.Cells.ExportDataTable(0, 0,2, 2, true);
+// Exporting the contents of 2 rows and 2 columns starting from the first cell to a DataTable DataTable dataTable = worksheet.Cells.ExportDataTable(0, 0, 2, 2, true);

-//Binding the DataTable with DataGrid

-dataGridView1.DataSource = dataTable;
+// Binding the DataTable with a DataGrid dataGridView1.DataSource = dataTable;

-//Closing the file stream to free all resources
+// Closing the file stream to free all resources fstream.Close();

-fstream.Close();

 {{< /highlight >}}